How to Estimate Electrical Work: A Complete Guide to Pricing, Bidding & Quoting Electrical Jobs

-But there are a lot of elements to consider, like materials, labor, and overhead, to make sure your pricing strategy is profitable.
+There are a lot of elements to consider when you’re pricing your services, like materials, labor, and overhead.
+Getting these numbers right is critical to make sure your pricing strategy is profitable.

-To help you improve your quoting process, we’ll walk you through how to quote electrical work the right way.
+To help you improve your quoting process, we’ll walk you through how to quote electrical jobs the right way.

 -